 Admission is competitive and meeting the minimum requirements does not guarantee admission.
 Admissions decisions will take into account, among other things, the availability of faculty who are willing to supervise the applicant’s intended area of research.
-Students are encouraged to contact our faculty directly to identify potential supervisors.

 As part of the online application process, you will be asked to upload unofficial copies of your transcripts for preliminary assessment of your application; however, if you are offered admission you are required to provide one official academic transcript* from each post-secondary institution you have attended.
 These documents should be mailed directly to The School of Graduate and Postdoctoral Studies.

 Past or current students of The University of Western Ontario must upload unofficial transcripts or a copy of the Web Academic Report for their academic history at Western, but will not be required to submit official transcripts.
 This information will be obtained internally.

 *Western considers a transcript official only if it is received in a university envelope that is sealed and signed (or stamped) on the flap by the official person in the office issuing the transcript.
 If the transcript and degree certificate are not in English, a certified translation must also be included.
 (Non-English transcripts from institutions within Canada do not require a translation.)